lopezpdvn/aspnet5co/pages/installation.md

 ---
 layout: article
-title: "Installation on Linux and Windows"
+title: "Installation on Windows and Docker"
 permalink: /installation/
 ---